system76/docs/_articles/system-firmware.md

 ### Performing the Update

+1. For Pop!_OS or Ubuntu you can start the firmware update using **Settings -> Devices -> Firmware**.
-1. Select **Restart Now** to begin.
+2. Select **Restart Now** to begin.
-2. The System76 Firmware updater will start on reboot.
+3. The System76 Firmware updater will start on reboot.
 Once it has initialized, you'll be prompted to **press <kbd>Enter</kbd>** to commence flashing.
-3. The firmware update process will begin, then the system will restart back into the System76 Firmware updater.
+4. The firmware update process will begin, then the system will restart back into the System76 Firmware updater.
 The fans on the system will be on full blast.
-4. The firmware update process will finish.
+5. The firmware update process will finish.
 When prompted, **press any key to shutdown**.
-5. After the system powers off, **press the power button** to turn it back on.
+6. After the system powers off, **press the power button** to turn it back on.
-6. Two small blue boxes may appear in succession with a message about the CMOS. **Press <kbd>Enter</kbd>** to dismiss each one.
+7. Two small blue boxes may appear in succession with a message about the CMOS. **Press <kbd>Enter</kbd>** to dismiss each one.
-7. The machine will then reboot.
+8. The machine will then reboot.
 Repeatedly press the <kbd>F2</kbd> key to boot into the BIOS settings.
 Using the arrow keys, go over to the **Exit** tab.
  - If the BIOS settings do not launch, reboot the machine and try again.
-8. Once in the BIOS move to the Exit tab and select then confirm **Load Setup Defaults** or **Load Optimal Defaults**.
+9. Once in the BIOS move to the Exit tab and select then confirm **Load Setup Defaults** or **Load Optimal Defaults**.
-9. Select and confirm **Save changes and reset** in that same tab.
+10. Select and confirm **Save changes and reset** in that same tab.
-10. Once the system restarts, the firmware will be up to date!
+11. Once the system restarts, the firmware will be up to date!

 ### Updating on Other OS's